microeinhundert/radonis/packages/radonis/README.md

   return (
     <HydrationRoot componentName="SomeInteractiveComponent">
       <SomeInteractiveComponent someProp="test">
-        This component will be hydrated on the client
+        This component will be hydrated client-side
       </SomeInteractiveComponent>
     </HydrationRoot>
   );